 - Walking Shoes: In fashion-conscious Korea, you’d do best to leave your scraggly gym sneakers at home.
 A stylish pair of waterproof walking shoes will help you fit right in.
 For men, the Rockport Road & Trail WP Blucher Rain Shoe is a good choice while the low-profile Ahnu Taraval Walking Shoe is a comfortable choice for women.

 - Hiking Shoes: If you’re planning on hiking much, bring along a pair of Merrell Men’s Moab 2 Waterproof or Merrell Women’s Moab 2 Waterproof to stay dry on wet trails.
 For more options check out this guide to the best men’s hiking shoes and this guide to the best women’s hiking shoes.

 - Socks: For long days spent walking, there’s hardly a better travel sock than Wanderlust Air Travel Compression Socks.
 Not only do they prevent blood clots during air travel, they’re great for preventing blisters and providing extra support to your feet!

-The summer season brings immense changes to the weather in Korea.
+The summer season brings immense changes to the weather.
 Surprisingly, almost none of them are for the better.

 Like much of East Asia, the country becomes absolutely bathed in a dense heat and humidity that seems to swallow you whole as soon as you step foot outside of an air-conditioned sanctuary.